haidark/WaveletDeconv/README.md

 Run `testWD.py` to verify model saving, model loading, and proper functionality.

 Deconvolutions of 1D signals using wavelets of different scales/widths.
-For a full description of the wavelet deconolution method, see our [paper](http://papers.nips.cc/paper/7711-learning-filter-widths-of-spectral-decompositions-with-wavelets.pdf)
+For a full description of the wavelet deconvolution method, see our [paper](http://papers.nips.cc/paper/7711-learning-filter-widths-of-spectral-decompositions-with-wavelets.pdf)

 ### Code Example